kafai-yip/kafai-yip.github.io/_pages/research.md

 {% capture notice-text %}
 [with [Tommy Tsz-Ming LEE](https://tszminglee.github.io/)]
-* We investigate the distribution of modals in Chinese, and their interaction with focus interpretations.
-We propose that root modals can undergo movement across a focused element to a higher position, and this movement is constrained by a version of output economy.
+* We propose that root modals in Chinese can undergo movement when crossing a focused element, resolving a long-standing puzzle that A-not-A exceptionally licenses root modals in a higher position.
-    - Mandarin｜[paper](https://kafai-yip.github.io/assets/docs/Yip%20&%20Lee%20(2021)%20Modal%20movement%20licensed%20by%20focus.pdf)
+    - Mandarin｜[paper-bookchapter](https://kafai-yip.github.io/assets/docs/Yip%20&%20Lee%20(2021)%20Modal%20movement%20licensed%20by%20focus.pdf)
 {% endcapture %}

 <div class="notice--info">